Danegeld: Kievan Rus

-In Kievan Rus during the rule of the Swedish Rus (from where the name Russia derives), the Slavs had to pay an annual tribute to the Vikings known as the dan from at least 859 onward.
-Prince Oleg, who was a relative of Rurik the Viking, after moving to Kiev, imposed a dan on the people of Novgorod of 300 griveni / per year "for the preservation of peace".
+In Kievan Rus during the rule of the Rus people (from where the name Russia derives), the Ilmen' Slavs, Krivichs, Chud, Merya and Ves' had to pay an annual tribute or tax to the Rus Vikings known as the dan before driving them out.
+Prince Oleg, who was a relative of Rurik, after moving to Kiev, imposed a dan on the people of Novgorod of 300 griveni / per year "for the preservation of peace".
 The payments to Kiev continued until 1054 with the death of Prince Jaroslav of Kiev.
 When Prince Oleg made his expedition against Constantinople in 907, he demanded that the Romans "pay tribute to his men on his 2,000 ships at the rate of 12 griveni per man, 40 men reckoned to a ship".
 The treaty negotiated between Oleg and the Roman Emperor Leo VI the Wise committed the emperor to pay 1 grivna to every man on Oleg's ships in exchange for going away.
 According to the Russian chronicles, the followers of Prince Igor in 945 : ... said to him "The servants of Sveiald are adorned with weapons and fine raiment, but we are naked.
 Go forth with us, oh Prince, that you and we may profit thereby.”
 Igor heeded their words and attacked Dereva in search of tribute (dan).
 He demanded the previous tribute and collected by violence from the people with the assistance of his followers....